SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ### 4. Which country and city bring in the highest sales and profits?

+Let's discover which countries are top performers and which need improvement.

 #### Top 10 countries' total sales and profits with their profit margins
 ```sql